-Note: The Auckland Central Area Office which processes online applications under the working holiday schemes will be closed for Christmas and New Year holidays from 25/12/2013 to 02/01/2014.
-If you are intending to travel to New Zealand for a working holiday during or close to this period you should apply early for your visa to allow Immigration New Zealand sufficient time to process your application.
+The Auckland Central Area Office which processes online applications under the working holiday schemes will be closed over the Christmas and New Year holidays from 25 December 2014 to 04 January 2015.
+If you are intending to travel to New Zealand for a working holiday during or close to this period, you should apply early to allow Immigration New Zealand sufficient time to process your application.

 Need to login/register?